a-kramer/RPN-derivative/examples/README.md

 molecule.
 The `+` signs above are symbolic and mean something like _react together_.

-Each word potentially corrsponds to a state variable, unless some method of model reduction is used before writing the ODE.
+Each word potentially corresponds to a state variable, unless some method of model reduction is used before writing the ODE.

-The values of the state variables are the concentartions of the reacting molecules.
-We will no distinguish between the molecule symbol `A` and the symbol of the state variable `A` as they represent aspects of the same entity (sometimes authors make the choice that `A` is the name of the molecule and `[A]` is it's concentartion).
+The values of the state variables are the concentrations of the reacting molecules.
+We will no distinguish between the molecule symbol `A` and the symbol of the state variable `A` as they represent aspects of the same entity (sometimes authors make the choice that `A` is the name of the molecule and `[A]` is it's concentration).

 Each direction of a reaction corresponds to a reaction flux, informed by a reaction kinetic (e.g. the law of mass action).